 65: Nobody Wants To Hire A Bitter Photographer

 Another piece of the relationship tip is to think about how it impacts your customers.
 Even if you smile graciously to every potential customer who comes your way, a poor reputation could prevent others from wanting to hire you or work with you.

 There are photographers who complain incessantly online.
 People notice that sort of thing.
 You develop a reputation, even if your complaints don't have anything to do with your work.
 You're being judged based upon the person you are as much, if not more, than the work you do.

 66: If You Want more People To Enjoy Your Work, Connect With The Few Who Start Enjoying It

 Building a good relationship with the early adopters of your work is a great way to grow your network.
 You know that feeling when it's nice to be appreciated?
 Well, it's also nice for those who show appreciation for your work to receive appreciation in return.

-That kind of relationship building effort is more than good manners.
+That kind of relationship-building effort is more than good manners.
 It's also good marketing.
 Your network can grow when others share your work with the people they know.
-It can lead to exponential growth of your network.
+It can lead to the exponential growth of your network.

 67: Be Careful That The Photos You Share Don't Embarrass Someone Else

 Do you remember that feeling you get when you see an unflattering photo of yourself?
 Everyone else gets that feeling, too.